sdegutis/90s.dev/site/public/technical/filesystem.md

 All code files are executable, whether apps or libraries, from any [drive](#drives).

-There are three ways to execute code:
+There are two ways to execute code:

 ```ts
 api.sys.launch("net/someuser/foo.js") // runs it in its own new web worker
 import "/os/fs/net/someuser/foo.js"   // runs it in the current web worker
 ```

-*Note:* To re-execute a file, add a cache busting query string.

 ## Accessing files in `usr/`